satsummit/landscape/app/_sections/3-capture/1-resolution-considerations.md

 - High resolution: 1-5 m/pixel (e.g., Planet Labs Rapid Eye Satellite)
 - Very high resolution: <1m/pixel (e.g., Maxar’s Worldview Satellites)

+### What spatial resolution do I need?
+The imagery samples below can help select the right imagery for your project.
+In an urban environment like Fortaleza, freely available Landsat imagery (15m) shows the extent of the city.
+Sentinel-2 imagery (10m) offers a closer view of city blocks.
+Medium resolution imagery like RapidEye (5m) shows roads.
+With Worldview 3 (.3m) and Pleiades (.5m) images you can count beach umbrellas.
+Your specific needs of your use case will inform the spatial resolution of the imagery you select.
+In general, you can think about moderate and low-resolution sensors as providing free data but are typically limited in their ability to view human-level change.
+As you improve resolution (aka have a lower pixel-size) the price of the imagery will increase but the ability to detect human-level change and activity increases.

 #### Pansharpening